getamis/istanbul-tools/README.md

 ### `setup` subcommand

 <details>
-<summary>Click here to exapand</summary>
+<summary>Click here to expand</summary>

 When `--nodes --verbose` flags are given, a `static-nodes.json` template as well as the validators' node keys, public keys, and addresses are generated.
+When `--save` flag is given, the generated configs will be saved.

 **Note**: the generated `static-nodes.json` template are set with IP `0.0.0.0`, please make according change to match your environment.